History of the Prospect Heights Public Library

 The present library building has a total of about 26,000 square feet and shifts the center of the library to the south and wraps new building on three sides thus enlarging the original square.
 A new northern entrance is provided with new courtyards flanking both sides of the existing building's north elevation.
 A new western parking lot doubles the number of parking spaces; the main adult reading room is in the south addition; the children's reading room in the east addition; and the expanded non-public workrooms and staff areas are in the west addition.

 The Prospect Heights Public Library District collection has grown to include books, DVDs, BluRays, CDs, audiobooks, video games, and more for checkout.
-We also offer patrons the ability to download audiobooks and eBooks directly onto their computers, tablets, or smartphones.
+We also offer patrons the ability to download audiobooks, eBooks, music, videos, and more directly onto their computers, tablets, or smartphones.
 Patrons can use the Library’s self-checkout for most materials and have the ability to review their accounts online and renew, place, cancel, and suspend holds from home.
 They can also pay fines and fees with a credit card using ePay.
 Circulation for the fiscal year (2011-12) was over 232,000.
 Some of the services offered by the library include computers available for public use—all new in 2011.
 There are three quiet study rooms which may be used on a first-come, first-served basis for card holders.
 The lobby walls often display artwork by local artists.
 Patrons with collections they would like to share with the community may exhibit them in the locked display cases across from the Circulation Desk.

 The Library offers copy machines including one color copier, a public fax machine, magnifiers and the Optelec Low Vision Reading Aid which enables patrons to read books and newspapers, sign checks, fill out forms and do any other tasks that require an enlargement of printed materials.
 Other services include free WiFi access to the Internet, a monthly newsletter mailed to all households in the library district, electronic newsletters highlighting new releases, library programs and more; programs for adults and children that include story times, reading clubs, crafts, senior programs, instructional seminars, book discussion groups and live performances.